 Welcome to the Student Success Site at Southern Miss!

 Southern Miss is committed to creating an environment where students succeed.
-We believe students who become invested in their education early on, are well advised, and are engaged by their professors will graduate and and go on to successful and fulfilling lives.
+We believe students who become invested in their education early on, who are well advised, and who are engaged by their professors will graduate and go on to successful and fulfilling lives.

 What's on this Site?

 This site brings together links to all the resources on campus designed to help students, parents, faculty, and staff.
 To explore our full list of links, use the menu to the left, but here are a few highlights:

 - Where to go to get free on-campus tutoring for core classes